Free Shipping on all Orders!

 A white-eyed vireo photographed by T. Spratt at Cove Creek Photography.

 Sometimes, birds are only lightly stunned post-collision.
-Their eyes are open and they are looking around, but show no interest in flying.
-If it's fairly warm outdoors, and the bird is not at risk of hypothermia, I fashion a makeshift nest out of a clean cotton hand towel, and place the bird in the "nest" and leave it alone.
+Their eyes are open and they are blinking and/or looking around, but show no interest in flying.
+If it's fairly warm outdoors, and the bird is not at risk of hypothermia, I fashion a makeshift nest out of a clean hand towel, and place the bird in the "nest" and leave it alone.
 From a distance, I do keep an eye on the recovering bird to see how it responds, and to make sure it stays safe from predators.
-There's a good chance the bird will fly off within a few minutes; although, I have seen it take as much as 20-30 minutes.
+There's a good chance the bird will fly off within a few minutes; although, I have seen it take as much as 45-60 minutes.

 What if the bird does not recover, and it dies?
 It's sad, and not the outcome that any of us want, but the unfortunate truth is that this sometimes happens.
 It's very likely that the bird sustained extreme head trauma, and/or there were other injuries that were not visually apparent.